kevcodez/kevcodez-blog/docs/posts/2019-08-10-fluent-bit-docker-logging-driver-elasticsearch/README.md

 > fluentbit_1 | [2019/08/10 21:50:36][debug] [task] destroy task=0x7f9aff4430c0 (task_id=0)

 That's it.
-The docker application simply uses stdout, the docker logging driver forwards the logs to Fluent Bit.
+The docker application simply uses `stdout`, the docker logging driver forwards the logs to Fluent Bit.
 Fluent Bit forwards them to Elasticsearch.

-Sources from the docker-compose files can configs can also be found [here](https://github.com/kevcodez/fluent-bit-docker-driver-elasticsearch).
+Sources from the docker-compose files and configs can be found [here](https://github.com/kevcodez/fluent-bit-docker-driver-elasticsearch).